influxdata/flux/docs/VirtualMachine.md

 This IR will allow a debugger to step through the function calls of a Flux program and inspect the data being passed.
 Since the IR describes data flow and conditional logic it is the correct abstract to debug a Flux program since the details of how a transformation is implemented should not be the concern of a user.
 Large amounts of data can be passed between functions, the debugger will expose ways to page through the data in a streaming manner.

+## Example

+Given the following Flux script, this set of instructions would be produced.

+    from(bucket:"telegraf/autogen")
+        |> range(start:-1m)
+        |> filter(fn:(r) => r._measurement == "cpu" and r._field == "usage_idle")
+        |> mean()

+Assuming that no optmizations are performed the IR would like this (using a psuedo language):

+    main:
+        fromMB   = $0 # first arg to main is the message bus produced by the `from` source. rangeMB  = Spawn rangeLoop fromMB
+        filterMB = Spawn filterLoop rangeMB
+        meanMB   = Spawn meanLoop filterMB
+        Return meanMB

+    rangeLoop: # Range function that consumes a message bus and produces a message bus mbr = MsgRange $0 range # Call out to the intrinsic "range" function for each table on the message bus Return mbr

+    filterLoop: # Filter function that consumes a message bus and produces a message bus mbr = MsgRange $0 filter predicate # Call out to the intrinsic "range" function for each table on the message bus Return mbr

+    predicate: # Predicate function passed to the filter function row  = $0
+        tmp0 = Eq row._measurement "cpu" # handwaving how object property access happens
+        tmp1 = Eq row._field "usage_idle" # handwaving how object property access happens
+        tmp2 = And tmp0 tmp1
+        Return tmp2

+    meanLoop:
+        mbr = MsgRange $0 mean # Call out to intrinsic "mean" function for each table on the message bus Return mbr

+A lot of details are glossed over but this is a start to make things more concrete.
+There is no mention of data cache in this example.
+In a real IR instead of hand waving the message busses there would be explicit calls to data cache operations and message bus Send,  Recv operations.
+Since the IR directly controls how data flows between different transformations, the planner can optimize this, removing extra calls to data caches etc when they are not needed.

+We can also incrementally extend this IR deeper into the data processing as needed.
+For example, we could have instructions for iterating through streams, tables and rows.
+Then the filter function would not need to be an intrinsic but could be represented in vanilla IR with a jump to the predicate function.
+Map could do something similar.